 One of the main purposes of statistics is to see what we’re doing well and what we’re not doing well.
 They help us develop our training priorities.
 HBL’s numbers bring a couple of questions immediately to mind.

 1) Have the smaller players been trained to soft block effectively?.
 That means intentionally trying to deflect the attack upward and into their own court so it can be dug.
 Unfortunately, even if they are, this would not be captured in the blocking efficiency metric.

 2) Are some blockers’ efficiencies low due to poor timing and/or poor location?
 In my experience, less experienced female players especially are often late on their blocks.
 Both genders have problems setting their blocks in the right location.
 As a result, the low efficiency levels may not be about lack of size and or jump.
 If so, we can improve them.

 Maybe, maybe not

 I should note I’m not against HBL’s thinking that in some cases it might be best not to block.
 When I coached at Brown one match we ran out of subs and a defensive specialist ended up in the front row on the right side.
 Needless to say, she did not block.
 Instead, she pulled back and played the tip.
-Conveniently, that’s exactly what the opposing hitter did!
+Conveniently, that’s just what the opposing hitter did!
 So sometimes that’s exactly the best approach.

 My point in all this is that I would first be sure we’re measuring things appropriately and that the players are doing a good job trying to execute useful blocks before completely abandoning it.
 Even smaller blockers can prevent hitters from just teeing off on the ball.
-As such they at least take some pressure off the defense.
-As such, I might try to look at broader metrics like Kill % or Hitting Efficiency with and without the block before making a final judgement.
+That means they at least take some pressure off the defense.
+As such, I might try to look at broader metrics like opponent Kill % or Hitting Efficiency with and without the block before making a final judgement.